oxford-robotics-institute/radar-robotcar-dataset-sdk/README.md

 ** Please Read **
 --------------
 Although the automatic downloader script and other code has been tested extensively we accept no liability for use of the code.
-If you have any concern please review the source code before using.
+If you have any concerns please review the source code before using.

 Using [**rclone**](https://github.com/rclone/rclone) (the binary used to download the dataset files) we target download files by filename rather than id.
 If you have other files shared with you in Google Drive that match our dataset filenames you may encounter unintended errors.
-However as we use long filenames such as `2019-01-15-14-24-38-radar-oxford-10k_Bumblebee_XB3_Visual_Odometry` we believe this is unliekely and additionally we use read only permission for additional safety.
+However as we use long filenames such as `2019-01-15-14-24-38-radar-oxford-10k_Bumblebee_XB3_Visual_Odometry` we believe this is unlikely and additionally, we use read only permission for additional safety.

 Modules